Connecting to WebDAV server on Microsoft Windows

 Credentials and Authentication Schema Caching

-Windows Shell caches user credentials authentication schema that may cause various issues when developing WebDAV server.
-During development we recommend to leave the 'Save credentials' checkbox unchecked.
+Windows Shell caches user credentials authentication scheme that may cause various issues when developing WebDAV server.
+During the development, we recommend to leave the 'Save credentials' checkbox unchecked.
 If you have saved the credentials, you can clear credentials cache in the UI brought by the following command:

 rundll32.exe keymgr.dll, KRShowKeyMgr

-The above command will display dialog with cached credentials in which you can delete them:
+The above command will display a dialog with cached credentials in which you can delete them:

 In some cases, you may need to use the Visual Studio Development Server to develop your WebDAV applications (we recommend using IIS Express instead).
 As soon as the Development server is available on localhost only and you can not specify your computer name, Fiddler will not capture any requests.
 To debug WebDAV requests, you must specify 'localhost.fiddler' instead of 'localhost'.
 For example: